Paullllllllllllllllll/ChronoDownloader/README.md

 Selection Strategies:

 **collect_and_select (recommended):**
-1. Searches all enabled providers in parallel
+1. Searches all enabled providers (in parallel when `max_parallel_searches > 1`)
 2. Scores all candidates using fuzzy title/creator matching
 3. Ranks candidates by provider hierarchy and quality signals
 4. Selects the best match overall
 5. Falls back to next-best if download fails

 **sequential_first_hit:**
-1. Searches providers in provider_hierarchy order
+1. Searches providers in provider_hierarchy order (always sequential)
 2. Stops at the first provider with an acceptable match
 3. Faster but may miss better matches from lower-priority providers

+**Parallel Search Performance:**
+With `max_parallel_searches: 5`, searching 5 providers completes in ~1 second instead of ~5 seconds (sequential).
+This significantly speeds up processing for large CSV files while respecting per-provider rate limits.
+Each provider's backoff and retry logic operates independently.

 Fuzzy Matching: